 - Campus Alberta Grant.
 Although greatly appreciated, the 2.6 per cent mid-year increase to the Campus Alberta will not eliminate the need for budget cuts in 2014-2015.
-A return to multi-year grant increases of 2 to 4 per cent is required to avoid ongoing cuts to the institution.
+A return to multi-year grant increases of two to four per cent is required to avoid ongoing disruption to the institution.
 Further risks are associated with the current funding model review by government and any changes that may bring to the university's Campus Alberta grant. - Tuition revenue.
-The university has budgeted for \$4 million in base replacement funding associated with the 2013 14 tuition freeze.
+The university has budgeted for \$4 million in base replacement funding associated with the 2013-2014 tuition freeze.
 This source of funding is at risk.
-Current tuition policy is currently under review by government.
-Subject to the outcome of this review, the results could negatively impact the ability of the university to responsibly manage tuition and fee levels in response to costs, competition and market conditions. - Interest rates.
-Interest rates in the immediate to mid-term are forecast to remain at historically low levels. - Exchange Rates.
-In recent months, the Canadian dollar has continued to decline against the US dollar.
-Although a lower Canadian dollar benefits the provincial government in terms of revenue and lowers some international students' cost of tuition, a declining Canadian dollar also increases the costs of library and lab materials. - Alternative revenue.
+Tuition policy is currently under review by government.
+Subject to the outcome of this review, the results could negatively affect the ability of the university to responsibly manage tuition and fee levels in response to costs, competition, and market conditions. - Interest Rates.
+Interest rates in the immediate to midterm are forecast to remain at historically low levels. - Exchange Rates.
+In recent months, the Canadian dollar has declined against the U.S. dollar.
+Although a lower Canadian dollar benefits the provincial government in terms of revenue and reduces some international students' cost of tuition, a declining Canadian dollar also increases the costs of library and lab materials.

+- Alternative Revenue.
 The university must increase its capacity to generate alternative sources of revenue to offset changes to grant funding, tuition revenue limitations, and historically low investment income returns.
 However, these strategies will take several years to fully implement and may be subject to significant fluctuations. - Compensation.
 Compensation levels including negotiated changes to ATB increases and the cost of merit must be negotiated in the context of new levels of government funding support and the capacity of the university to generate new sources of revenue.
-The long-term financial sustainability of the university is at risk if an alignment between compensation expenditures and revenue cannot be achieved.
+The long-term financial sustainability of the university is at risk if an alignment between compensation expenditures and revenue cannot be achieved. - Benefit Costs.

-- Benefit costs.
 The current rate of benefit cost increases is unsustainable given the university's limited ability to increase revenues.
-There is a need to examine the level of employer contributions to the staff benefit programs. - Pension plan contribution rates.
+There is a need to examine the level of employer contributions to the staff benefit programs. - Pension Plan Contribution Rates.
 The continuing increase in pension plan contributions represents a significant risk to the university.
 Without structural reforms to the pension plans, the level of pension plan contributions as a percentage of total benefit costs will become unsustainable.